 “Real isn’t how you are made,” said the Skin Horse.
 “It’s a thing that happens to you.
 When a child loves you for a long, long time, not just to play with, but REALLY loves you, then you become Real.”

 The Velveteen Rabbit by Margery Williams is a great book to read with your little one if you’re looking for a jumping-off point to discuss pretend versus real.
 In the story, the boy’s stuffed animal bunny goes through two phases of “realness.”
 The first is when he becomes loved by the boy.
-The second time is when a fairy turns the bunny into an actual, live rabbit.
+The second time is when a fairy turns the bunny into a live rabbit.

 Use art to explain the concept.

-Another option is to present your child with two comparative images.
-For example, a cartoon illustration of a dog, followed by a photograph of a real dog.
+Another option is to present your child with two comparative images—for example, a cartoon illustration of a dog followed by a photograph of a real dog.
 Ask your little one what they think the difference is.
 This can help facilitate a conversation around how dogs are real animals, but we can also make a pretend version of them, like drawing a picture.

 Understand that exploring fantasy is a natural part of a child’s development.

-As a former school teacher turned stay at home mom, I can see the benefits of imaginative play happening in my living room every day.
+As a former school teacher turned stay-at-home mom, I can see the benefits of imaginative play happening in my living room every day.
 Pretend play clearly nurtures my child’s emotional development, social skills, and problem-solving.